This cabbage salad uses a store-bought rotisserie chicken to create a quick, easy, and healthy meal. Your whole family will love it.

 - 2 cups shredded red cabbage

-- 1 15- ounce can mandarin oranges, (reserve 2 tablespoons juice for dressing, then drain)
+- 1 can (15-ounces) mandarin oranges in light syrup (reserve 2 tablespoons juice for dressing, then drain)

-- 1/4 cup loosely packed fresh cilantro, roughly chopped
+- ¼ cup loosely packed fresh cilantro (leaves and thin stems), roughly chopped

 - 1 teaspoon honey

-- Meanwhile, to a very large bowl, add both types of cabbage, green onions, mandarin oranges, shredded carrot, chicken and cilantro.
-Add snap peas when they are done cooking.
+- In a large bowl, mix together green and red cabbage, snap peas, green onions, mandarin oranges, shredded carrot, and cilantro.

-- In a small bowl or measuring cup, combine olive oil, lime juice, mandarin orange juice, honey, sriracha and salt.
+- In a small bowl or measuring cup, combine olive oil, mandarin orange juice, lime juice, lime zest, honey, sriracha and salt.
 Whisk until combined and pour over salad.
-Toss to combine everything, top with chow mein noodles and serve immediately.
+Toss until well-combined.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.